ParthBibekar/COINDCX-tracker/README.md

 - [x] Print wallet and portfolio
 - [x] Calculate profit/loss represent in a graph
 - [ ] Track orders
+- [ ] Detailed analysis of each trade

 ***
 ## Screenshots